bobi-rakova/fl-bot/README.md

 There have been a number of recent investigations and calls for algorithmic contestability i. e. a set of mechanisms for people to disagree, challenge, or dispute algorithmic outcomes.

-Building on recent work by [Mozilla’s YouTube Regrets reporter](https://foundation.mozilla.org/en/youtube/findings/) project, Algorithmic Justice League’s [Community Reporting of Algorithmic System Harms](https://www.ajl.org/crash-project) project, and [the AI Incidents Database](https://incidentdatabase.ai/), we set out to empower everyday users of AI to collect evidence of algorithmic harms and collectively challenge algorithmic systems though a Discord bot called CHARMS.
+Building on recent work by [Mozilla’s YouTube Regrets reporter](https://foundation.mozilla.org/en/youtube/findings/) project, Algorithmic Justice League’s [Community Reporting of Algorithmic System Harms](https://www.ajl.org/crash-project) project, and [the AI Incidents Database](https://incidentdatabase.ai/), we set out to empower everyday users of AI to collect evidence of algorithmic harms and collectively challenge algorithmic systems though a Discord bot.

-CHARMS presents a symbolic logic-based approach to documentation of AI systems grounded in [a taxonomy of sociotechnical harms](https://arxiv.org/abs/2210.05791) proposed by Renee Shelby et al. who define sociotechnical harms broadly as "the adverse lived experiences resulting from a system’s deployment and operation in the world—occurring through the ‘co-productive’ interplay of technical system components and societal power dynamics."
+This prototype presents a symbolic logic-based approach to documentation of AI systems grounded in [a taxonomy of sociotechnical harms](https://arxiv.org/abs/2210.05791) proposed by Renee Shelby et al. who define sociotechnical harms broadly as "the adverse lived experiences resulting from a system’s deployment and operation in the world—occurring through the ‘co-productive’ interplay of technical system components and societal power dynamics."
 The taxonomy distinguishes between the following kinds of harms
 - representational,
 - allocative,
 - quality-of-service,